Top 3 Benefits of Partnering with a Women-Owned Business

 While there are many benefits of working with diverse suppliers, there are three that stand out as being the most impactful to a business’s bottom line.

-- The Federal Government Offers Tax Incentives
+1. The Federal Government Offers Tax Incentives

-Partnering with diverse and minority-owned suppliers, including WBENC provides many tax incentives from the federal level.
+Partnering with diverse and minority-owned suppliers, including WBENC-certified organizations, provides many tax incentives from the federal level.
 Not only does a business receive a tax break, but they also may be able to take advantage of reduced tax liabilities if minority vendors and suppliers are being used for federal or state-funded grants or loans.
 As a certified organization, we can provide you with all the information needed to leverage this opportunity.

-- Diverse Partners Can Increase Procurement Channels
+2. Diverse Partners Can Increase Procurement Channels

 Diverse suppliers have deep relationships with other vendors that may provide additional saving across your business.
 The strength of these relationships and their commitment to quality and innovation often leads to a tangible increase in savings and resources for obtaining goods and services.

-Supplier Diversity programs offer an impactful and marketable way to differentiate yourself from your competitors to shareholders, employees, and consumers, which may increase business opportunities.
+Supplier diversity programs offer an impactful and marketable way to differentiate yourself from your competitors to shareholders, employees, and consumers, which may increase business opportunities.
 Diversity-leading organizations know they need leaders who both understand and reflect the needs of their customers.
 Women-owned businesses are also one of the fasted growing sectors of our economy.
 Showcasing your company’s commitment to doing business in diverse markets increases economic growth in many communities.

 Why Diversity Matters to Us

 We live in a deeply connected and global world.
 It should come as no surprise that more diverse companies are achieving better performance.
-Additionally, as a certified WBE, we are dedicated to a supplier diversity strategy that seeks out and utilizes women-owned and minority suppliers internally and within our customers’ events.
+Additionally, as a certified WBE, we are dedicated to a supplier diversity strategy that seeks out and utilizes women- and minority-owned suppliers internally and within our customers’ events.